-As yet, there is no standard procedure for handling the aftermath of a Lyft or Uber accident.
-However, this does not mean that you cannot recover the cost of your medical bills and damages after a crash.
-Whether you are a passenger, third party or driver, an experienced car accident lawyer can assist you in bringing a claim against Uber, Lyft and/or any other liable party.
+As yet, there is no standard procedure for handling the aftermath of an Uber accident.
+However, this does not mean that you cannot recover the cost of your medical bills and damages after a car crash.
+Whether you are a passenger, third party, or driver, an experienced car accident lawyer can assist you in bringing a claim against Uber and/or any other liable party.

 Depending on the circumstances, your case may help establish a legal precedent that can influence future claims.
-The attorneys at Regan Zambri Long PLLC have represented several successful lawsuits involving Uber and Lyft, amidst the evolution of the law.
-If you have questions following a ridesharing accident in Washington DC, Virginia, Maryland or anywhere nationwide, then we can help.
+The attorneys at Regan Zambri Long PLLC have represented several successful lawsuits involving Uber amid the evolution of the law.
+If you have questions following a ridesharing accident in Washington DC, Virginia, Maryland, or anywhere nationwide, then we can help.

 Despite this coverage, rideshare companies like Uber and Lyft may try to avoid liability for an accident.
 If the driver caused the accident, then the company may deny responsibility for the driver’s negligence or recklessness.
 However, an Uber accident lawyer in DC can fight back against these tactics and help you recover rightful compensation from the company.

-If you are in an accident as a passenger in an Uber or Lyft car, then you should be able to file an insurance claim for your injuries.
+If you are in an accident as a passenger in an Uber, then you should be able to file an insurance claim for your injuries.
 After all, as a passenger, you cannot be liable for the wreck.
 Nevertheless, filing a successful claim may be difficult.

 If your driver caused the accident, then you should be able to file a claim under the rideshare company’s $1 million policy.

 The same is true if you are hurt by another motorist.
-However, Uber or Lyft may deny your claim, often by blaming the driver.
+However, Uber may deny your claim, often by blaming the driver.

 On the other hand, if another driver caused the accident, then you may be able to file a claim with that driver’s provider.
-In the event that the at-fault driver is uninsured, then Uber or Lyft’s UM/UIM policy should apply to you.
+In the event that the at-fault driver is uninsured, then Uber’s UM/UIM policy should apply to you.

-In the end, a car accident claim is complex even without additional complications like Uber and Lyft.
+In the end, a car accident claim is complex even without additional complications like Uber.
 Therefore, after a crash, you should contact a car accident lawyer with experience handling rideshare claims.
-The attorneys at Regan Zambri Long PLLC have a history of success with Uber and Lyft accident cases.
+The attorneys at Regan Zambri Long PLLC have a history of success with Uber accident cases.
 If you are an injured passenger, then we can do the work of determining liability.
 We can assist you in filing a claim with the proper organization.
-Additionally, if your damages exceed the $1 million limit, then one of our Washington, DC vehicle accident lawyers can help you file a lawsuit against Uber or Lyft for additional compensation.
+Additionally, if your damages exceed the $1 million limit, then one of our Washington, DC vehicle accident lawyers can help you file a lawsuit against Uber for additional compensation.

 If you were hurt while driving or riding in an Uber or Lyft, then it is crucial to contact an attorney.
 Since these ride-hailing services are so new, there is no established procedure to follow after a crash or other incident.
 However, a qualified Uber accident lawyer in DC can offer guidance and reassurance even in these developing areas of law.